armandohimself/svelte-spotify-app/README.md

 ## Developing

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+How to start the development server:

 ```bash
 npm run dev